nishchala/Nishchala/README.md

 Hi 👋 My name is Nishchala
 ==========================

 I am a software engineer.
-I enjoy programming and am passionate about learning new technologies.
+I enjoy programming and building software solutions to solve complex problems.
+I am passionate about learning new technologies.